Wednesday at a glance

 Parallel Sessions (2:00-4:30 PM) Sessions 2 and 3 will run concurrently in different locations.
 Attendees will need to choose which session to attend.:

-Session 2: Wide Bandgap and Ultra-Wide Bandgap Semiconductors (E004 Scott Lab)
+Session 2: Digital Intelligence and Control for Materials and Manufacturing (E004 Scott Lab)

 2:00-2:05 P.m.